 Make mealtime more exciting – ditch the food bowl!

-Cardboard boxes: Another particularly popular game that costs nothing – hide your dog’s food in toilet roll innards, boxes even milk cartons and let them rip up the cardboard to find it.
-Stuff toilet roll innards either end with magazine paper to keep the food in.
+Cardboard boxes: Another particularly popular game that costs nothing – hide your dog’s food in toilet roll innards, boxes, even milk cartons and let them rip up the cardboard to find it.
+Stuff toilet rolls innards either end with magazine paper to keep the food in.
 Start with easier challenges first.

 Teach them new tricks